b2220333/cifar10-keras/README.md

 [FC 512 + BN + DROP 0.5]
 [FC 10]

-BN is the batchnormalization that regulize the input of each slice.
+BN is the batchnormalization that regulates the input of each slice.
 It can speed up the training significantly.

 Results: